Da Silva involved at both ends as Rennes wins 1-0 at Nantes

 Earlier, Buquet had consulted VAR to rule out a sixth-minute Nantes goal from defender Diego Carlos for a handball.

-Rennes coach Julien Stephan — who is the son of France’s World Cup-winning assistant coach Guy Stephan — has made a great start to his fledgling managerial career with four straight league wins after taking charge one month ago.
+Rennes coach Julien Stephan — who is the son of France’s World Cup-winning assistant coach Guy Stephan — has made a great start to his fledgling managerial career with four straight league wins.

-This hard-fought victory ensured continued bragging rights for Rennes over midtable Nantes, which has not beaten Rennes at home in 14 years.
+This hard-fought victory ensured continued bragging rights for Rennes over 11th-placed Nantes, which has not beaten Rennes at home in 14 years.